Dr-Sauce/Trinity/README.md

 iOS Release Notifications, Signing Status, delayed OTA.

 Are you getting it?
 These are not three separate things.
+We are calling it **Trinity**.